aws-solutions/performance-dashboard-on-aws/examples/README.md

 - The relationship between datafiles and widgets is one to one.
 If a data files need to be used for multiple widgets then copy the files and change the name of the copy to match the widget.
 This was done for setup simplcity.

 ## Exporting a Dashboard

+Add your example files to the desired language directory. `examples/examplefiles/<desired language>/<your new example>` If you are adding a new language, the name of the laguage folder will be the key used to select the language during deployment.

+### Steps

 1. Get the dashboard id from url `/admin/dashboard/<dashboard id>/`
 2. Find the dashboard board in Dynammo DB PK and SK will equal `Dashboard#<dashboard id>`.